top of page

 After traveling the world and bringing up four children who are almost living their own lives, the artist feels the need to recover and capture the long and precious memories of her life to organize them in experiences.

 The remnants of her life turned into paintings are autobiographical reflections.
-Memories, neatly ordered to make peace
+Memories, neatly ordered to make peace with life and to fight the feeling of wasted time.

 A notion of memory is stratified into perception, emotion, time, and experience.